 He has worked in the field of biology and management of tunas for 40 years.

-In the 70’s he was associated at the fisheries and population dynamics team at the COB (CNEXO/IFREMER).
+In the ’70s, he was associated with the fisheries and population dynamics team at the COB (CNEXO/IFREMER).

 From 1981 to 1999 he worked as a scientist in the marine fisheries program at the University of Nuevo Leon.

 He has also written numerous articles on fisheries biology and management of tuna.

 Since 1977 he has participated in ICCAT, IATTC, ISC, SPC and WCPFC meetings.

 He was Director of the National Fisheries Institute of Mexico from 2000-2006 and in 2007 was elected to his current position as Director of the Inter-American Tropical Tuna Commission (IATTC).

 Fisheries for tropical tunas—yellowfin, bigeye, and skipjack—in the eastern Pacific Ocean are managed by the IATTC; in the western Pacific, by the WCPFC; in the Indian Ocean, by the IOTC; and in the Atlantic, by the ICCAT.

 In the IATTC, the most recent yellowfin and bigeye stock assessments have not been considered usable by the scientific staff; however, fishery indicators show the need to maintain—and possibly increase—the current management measures: a 72-day closure and a 30-day spatial closure west of the Galapagos Islands for the purse-seine fishery, and bigeye catch limits for the longline fishery.